 It doesn’t matter whether you were a customer or are directly or indirectly employed by McDonald’s.
 If your injuries were caused by working conditions and failings in health and safety by McDonald’s or negligence on their part, then you could be eligible to claim personal injury compensation.
 The accident should have taken place in the last three years.

 Claims against McDonald’s

 As a company, McDonald’s has a duty of care towards all their staff and customers, whether directly employed, agency workers or dining at the restaurant.
 This means that they have to provide a safe and suitable public space and working environment.
 If they fail to follow health and safety procedures and this causes an accident, they could be held legally liable for any injuries sustained and have to pay the claimant compensation for their injuries.

 Types of Injuries in Claims against McDonald’s

-Some of the common ways injuries are sustained by staff and customers can include, but not limited to:
+Some of the common ways injuries are sustained by staff and customers can include, but are not limited to:

 - Slips, trips and falls from spillages.